What is Project Management? More specifically, what is a project? It's a temporary endeavor undertaken to create a unique product, service, or result.

-The Project Management program provides a comprehensive overview toward successful project implementations.
-The ten week course is highly interactive and energetic and will include a combination of lecture, Q and A, group exercises, and tests to evaluate knowledge transfer.
-Key tenets of good project management practice is excellent communication, empowering leadership, strong people skills, a firm and consistent management style, combined with experience and wisdom.
-Upon completion, students can expect to:
+This 20-hour course provides a comprehensive overview toward successful project implementations.
+The course is highly interactive and energetic and will include a combination of lecture, Q&A, group exercises, and assessments to evaluate knowledge transfer.
+Key tenets of the project management practice are excellent communication, empowering leadership, strong people skills, a firm and consistent management style, combined with experience and wisdom.

-- Learn how to apply the phased-based templates for the phases of a project.
+Learn how to apply the tools and templates to make a project seamless.

 Who would benefit from this program?